 The Nursing Department dedicates itself to a high standard of elder care.
 Its primary aim is to maximize the independence of each Resident and to provide as much support and comfort as possible.
 The Director of Nursing is responsible for the overall operation of the Nursing Department.
 A Registered Nurse (RN) is on duty or call 24-hours per day, 7-days a week.

 Registered staff and continuing Care assistants (CCA) are assigned to provide nursing care during all shifts.
 Nursing staff monitor resident needs and assistance is given whenever needed (e.g. personal hygiene and grooming, mobility, use of toilet facilities, etc.).

 Resident independence is encouraged and supported.
 Our staff are well trained and provide excellent care for individuals requiring increasingly complex care that may include: gastric feeding tubes, oxygen therapy and extensive wound management.

 Please note: The program does not provide nursing care or medication administration.

-Please contact the Program Coordinator at 902.354.3451 ext 7 for more information.
+For more information please contact the Program Coordinator at 902-354-3451 ext 137

 Queens Manor has a designated Enhanced Unit dedicated to residents with dementia designed to provide a safe and enriched environment for its residents.